agusalex/python-flask-rest-api/README.md

 This is a Flask web application that is containerized using Docker.
 Using SQLAlchemy it can run either on PostgreSQL or Sqlite database.

 ## Features
+- Docker and docker-compose
+- SQLAlchemy ORM
+- **v1/factories** and **v1/sprocket** endpoints
+  - Create Read and Update for sprockets and Create/Read for factories
+- Tests for routes and utils
--
+- Gunicorn/Postgres deployment for prod
+- Flask run/ Sqlite for development

 ## Design Decisions and Future Considerations
 - Decided on storing the chart_data as a String inside a single column on the DB
     - As it seems chart data is read-only for now, and we won't access individual data points it made more sense to bundle it all in a JSON blob
     - This allows us to be flexible if we need to change this spec in the future
+    - Data validation if we had to update would be harder.
+Search would be though, it does not seem like we would need that.
-    - If we did changing this approach would be necessary if we want to achieve write performance, read performance is better as is if you need the whole chart_data
+    - If we did change this approach would be necessary if we want to achieve write performance, read performance is better as is if you need the whole chart_data
 - Went with a single-layer design, since the project is so small separating routes from the internal CRUD logic of the model into a service layer would be overkill.
     - If the logic for the routes gets more complex this should be done.
     The same would apply to creating a repository layer if we needed custom queries.
 Though using an ORM is solving this for us.